MOSEK/mosek.rust/doc/source/api.rst

 ``whichstream``

 ``filename``
-    The name of the file where text from the stream defined by ``whichstream`` is written.
+    The name of the file where the stream is written.
 ``append``
     If this argument is 0 the output file will be overwritten, otherwise text is append to the output file.